What to Wear to a Dental Assistant Job Interview

 In a traditional interview, you’ll likely meet with the office manager, dentist, or practice owner.
 Interaction is typically conversational, covering experience, teamwork, and situational responses.
 Business-casual attire is almost always appropriate here.

-An appropriate outfit for a traditional interview is neat, modest, and professionally tailored.
-For women, that can mean tailored slacks or a knee-length skirt with a blouse and blazer, or a conservative dress with a cardigan.
-For men, slacks and a collared shirt with an optional blazer are fine; a full suit is acceptable but often unnecessary in smaller practices.
-Choose neutral colors—navy, black, grey, tan—and avoid loud patterns that distract.
+An appropriate outfit for a traditional interview: neat, modest, professionally tailored.
+For women: tailored slacks or a knee-length skirt with a blouse and blazer, or a conservative dress with a cardigan.
+For men: slacks and a collared shirt with an optional blazer; a full suit is acceptable but often unnecessary in smaller practices.
+Choose neutral colours—navy, black, grey, tan—and avoid loud patterns that distract.

 Working Interview / Clinical Assessment

 Working interviews are common in dental practices.
 You’ll perform actual assisting tasks, allow the team to observe your clinical technique, and interact with patients in real time.
-For working interviews, safety and protocol trump formality: clean, professional scrubs, closed-toe shoes with good traction, and minimal jewelry.
+For working interviews, safety and protocol trump formality: clean, professional scrubs, closed-toe shoes with good traction, minimal jewellery.

-If you are offered a working interview and compensation is discussed, confirm expectations before you arrive—what tasks you’ll perform, whether you’ll be supervised, and whether you should bring your own scrubs or the practice provides them.
+If a working interview is offered and compensation is discussed, confirm expectations before you arrive—what tasks you’ll perform, whether you’ll be supervised, and whether you should bring your own scrubs or the practice provides them.

 Phone or Virtual Interviews